-With a doctorate in mechanical engineering providing a broad knowledge base, much of Dr. Cook's work and experience involves many different materials, including metals, ceramics, polymers, and diamond.
+With a doctorate in mechanical engineering providing a broad knowledge base, Dr. Cook's work and experience covers a variety of material categories, such as metals, ceramics, polymers, and diamond.
 He provides metallurgical, materials, and engineering technical expertise to test materials, develop new material systems, and improve manufacturing processes with the goal of delivering cost savings, improving quality, enhancing performance, and creating novel, data-based strategies.

 His professional contributions include over 80 patent applications.
 According to the Aerospace Technology Development Manager at Pratt & Whitney, the IP strategy Dr. Cook developed for a new materials technology "is the best and most comprehensive [one] he's ever seen and that a case study should be done on it."